A Response to the “Runaway Scenario”

 * The Constitutional Convention was not called by Congress.
 It was called by Virginia and, secondarily, by New Jersey in response to the recommendation of the Annapolis Convention.
 (During the Founding Era, most multi-state conventions were called by individual states.)

-* The Articles of Confederation were, unlike the Constitution, essentially a treaty among sovereign states.
+* During the Founding Era, the term “confederation” typically meant a league or treaty arrangement among sovereign states.
+It did not mean a federal government as we now use the term.
+The Articles of Confederation were, unlike the Constitution, essentially a treaty among sovereign states.
 The role of the Confederation Congress was much like the role of the UN among sovereign nations today.
 Signatories of treaties always have the power to reconsider the terms of their connections, even if their coordinating agent (such as the UN or the Confederation Congress) objects.

-* This was well understood in Congress.
-That’s why after seven states already had signed up to join in the convention, two states where anti-federalist sentiment was powerful—New York and Massachusetts—asked Congress to recommend that the convention be limited to amending the Articles.
-But the congressional resolution was certainly not “strongly worded,” as Mr. Michaelis claims.
-It was about as weak-tea as possible: watered down from a “recommendation” to the mere statement that “in the opinion of Congress it is expedient” that the convention be so limited.
+* The fact that the states had granted their commissioners very broad authority was well understood in Congress.
+That’s why the two states that disagreed—New York and Massachusetts—asked Congress to recommend that the convention be restricted to amending the Articles.
+The New York/Massachusetts proposal was rejected in favor of another resolution.
+That resolution was certainly not “strongly worded,” as Mr. Michaelis claims.
+It was about as weak-tea as possible: watered down even from a recommendation to the mere statement that “in the opinion of Congress it is expedient” that the convention be so limited.
 This is understandable, because Congress, as a mere agent of the participating parties, had no power to limit their decision, and it was presumptuous to try.

 Suppose, however, that it were true that the 1787 convention “ran away?”
 Would this prove that a future convention would do so?